ExpediaGroup/heat/doc/readme_specificchecks.md

 <a name="createAndRegister"></a>
 ## Create and register your SpecificCheck

-Your own specific check must extends the HEAT core abstract class **com.hotels.restassuredframework.core.heatspecificchecks.SpecificChecks** and can be placed wherever you prefer within your project.
+Your own specific check must extends the HEAT core abstract class **com.hotels.heat.core.heatspecificchecks.SpecificChecks** and can be placed wherever you prefer within your project.

 ```java
 public class ExampleSpecificChecks extends SpecificChecks {